 Posted on 9th April, 2021

-Having a good relationship with yourself is easier said than done.
+We all know that having a good relationship with ourselves is way easier said than done.
 Similarly to all types of relationships, romantic or otherwise, we need to engage in a conscious, continuous effort to have a healthy relationship with ourselves.

 This could be especially challenging for women who deal with hormonal periods during certain times of the month for example.

-When my hormones took over, nothing was right: I had nothing to wear, nothing looked good, and I had bad hair day every day.
+When my hormones took over, nothing was right: I had nothing to wear, nothing looked good, and I had a "bad hair day" every day.
 So, while some days might not be as bright or perky as others, you need to try and exercise patience and self-love until the sun rises again on your street.

 Spiritual healing is just as important as physical healing.
 When you feel hopeless, sad, or anxious you may feel as if your world is about to collapse and everything's pitch black.
 You don't know how you got to where you are or what to do next.
 But that's OK because all you need to do is stay still, take care of yourself, and reflect.
 There's nowhere to go because there's no need for you to go anywhere.